quanti-data-mkt/documentation/content/en/docs/prologue/awin/index.md

 ### Find Advertiser ID

-1. In the top-right corner, when you fly over Dashboard tab, you can see the list of your accounts
+1. In the top-right corner, when you hover Dashboard tab, you can see the list of your accounts
 2. Numbers between brackets are your advertiser IDs needed.
 </br><img src="awin3.png" style="width:150px;" />
 3. Make a note of the Advertiser ID.
 You will need it to configure QUANTI:.